-We have a veritably unlimited set of interests, as long as whatever it is pertains to law or students or life as a lawyer.
-We will not assign topics, but we may occasionally suggest one based on initiatives, calendar holidays or a particular focus of the blog.
+We have a veritably unlimited set of interests, as long as it pertains to law or students or life as a lawyer.
+We will not assign topics, but we may occasionally suggest one based on initiatives, calendar holidays, or a particular focus of the blog.
 Examples would be Pro Bono Week, graduation, mental health awareness, etc. See the list for more ideas.

 Many authors work with legal technology products they would like to introduce to students.
 You may talk about your product in the context of a general interest topic in a guest post.
 The product should not be the focus of a guest post.
 If you would like to focus on your product, we do offer paid guest post options.

-Up to the author.
-They can write once, monthly, occasionally.
+That’s up to you.
+You can write once, monthly, or occasionally.
 We like to keep things to those classifications to spread things out among authors.
 But if someone really wants more than once a month, we can work with that.
 We don’t want the blog dominated by one author.